Dharamsitejas/WebMarks/README.md

 - A friendship founded on business is better than a business founded on friendship.
 - Talent is God given.
 Be humble.
 Fame is man-given.
 Be grateful.
 Conceit is self-given.
 Be careful.
 - Nothing changes if nothing changes.
+- Not everyone has the same heart as you and not everyone is going to do what you have done for them.
+People will do what is best for them.

 <hr>